 The travel management planning process for the Piute Mountains area of the Sequoia National Forest was put on hold after the Piute Fire burned through the area in July 2008, in order to evaluate site conditons and allow this area to recover.
 The Forest Supervisor decided in August 2010 that sufficient reforestation and road reconstruction had occurred to initiate the Piute Mountains Travel Management Project.
 The project is currently on hold while data is being gathered.

 RANCHERIA FOREST RESTORATION PROJECT

 The Rancheria Forest Restoration Project was formerly referred to as the Revised Sawmill Forest Health and Fuels Reduction Project.
 It is located along the ridgeline of the Greenhorn Mountains, adjacent to Rancheria Road near the community of Alta Sierra.
 In collaboration with the Kern River Valley Fire Safe Council, the Forest Service has determined the need to reduce the risk of uncharacteristically severe wildfire in this area.
 The purpose of the Rancheria Forest Restoration Project is to design and implement vegetation treatments that would restore the forest to a healthy, diverse, and fire-resilient condition and reduce fuel loads.

 Issuance of a one year outfitter guide special use permit-- teaching a hybrid of Native American traditions & contemporary backpacking/wilderness survival skills.

 TAYLOR/LONG GRAZING PROJECT

-This is a proposal to reauthorize an existing grazing permit for the Taylor/Long Allotment on the Kern Plateau.
+This project analyzes the reauthorization of an existing grazing permit for the Taylor/Long Allotment on the Kern Plateau.

 Tule River Ranger District